Global Existence and Long Time Behavior in the 1+1 dimensional Principal Chiral Model with Applications to Solitons: Introduction and main results

 As we can see from the matrix form (\ref{diag1}) the solutions in terms of the fields $\Lambda$ and $\phi$ are not unique, since these fields satisfy a gauge invariance, that is,

-It should be noted that although \eqref{sistema4} are strictly non-linear in the fields $\Lambda(x,t)$ and $\phi(x,t)$, shares many similitudes with the classical linear wave equation and with Born-Infeld equation \cite{Alejo2018}: given any $\mathcal{C}^2$ real-valued profiles $h(s), k(s)$, then the following functions are solutions for Eqns. (\ref{sistema4})
+It should be noted that although \eqref{sistema4} is strictly non-linear in the fields $\Lambda(t,x)$ and $\phi(t,x)$, it has many similitudes with the classical linear wave equation and with Born-Infeld equation \cite{Alejo2018}: given any $\mathcal{C}^2$ real-valued profiles $h(s), k(s)$, then the following functions are solutions for Eqns. (\ref{sistema4})

 This property will be key when establishing the connection between the local theory that will be presented in the following section and the analysis of explicit solutions to the equation in the Section \refeq{Sect:5}.
 System \eqref{sistema4} is a Hamiltonian system, having the conserved energy